MetacoSA/metaco-java-client/README.md

 Known Issues / Gotcha
 ----------------------------------------------
-* The current tests does not cover every cases, we will update them when our testnet environment will be ready.
+* The api is still unstable.

 License
 ----------------------------------------------